pjaos/retirement_finances/README.md

 I would give this a go.

 I wanted a tool that I could use to project various scenario's based on what I considered possible parameters (E.G pension growth rates, savings interest rates etc).
-People with much more knowledge of such predictions/guesses than I appear not to be able to make very accurate predictions (particularly over longer timescales).
-Therefore I wanted the tool to track the progression of my finances so that I can adjust my spending as early as possible if required.
+Professionals with much more knowledge of such predictions/guesses than I, appear not to be able to make very accurate predictions (particularly over longer timescales).

+Therefore I (who have no background in finance) wanted a tool to track the progression of my finances over time so that I can adjust my spending as early as possible if required.

 This tool must be used with care, the retirement choices you make are yours alone.
 You may wish to consult a financial advisor to understand your options so that you make the best decisions with regard to your retirement as mistakes can be very costly.
 Also the UK money and pensions service (https://maps.org.uk/en) has useful information when considering retirement.

 It is unclear to me if this tool will be useful to others given it was designed for requirements.

-It is offered as is under the MIT license, you can make the judgment on whether it is useful to you.
+It is offered as is under the MIT license, you can make the judgment on whether it may be useful to you.

 # Assumptions this tool makes